HemantJajoo/SMS-spam-classifier/README.md

 # SMS-Spam-Classifier

+Classifying SMS messages using the Naive Bayes Machine Learning model, understand why Naive Bayes works well for this use case and also dive a little into wordclouds to visualize this dataset.

 **Data Set Information:**

 This corpus has been collected from free or free for research sources at the Internet: